jessepav/lacygoill-wiki-backup/vim/vim9.md

 It's not a bug and it can't be fixed.
 The concept of function local to another function didn't exist in Vim script legacy.
 A function-local function can't have a public name like "Nested".
-It would mean that you can invoke it from the command-line.
+It would mean that you can invoke it from anywhere, like the command-line.
 That's not possible.

 Fortunately, that's not an issue for `vim-stacktrace`.
 That's because we can still retrieve the definition site of such a function: